Dennis Malamatinas: Priceline Europe

 In 2000, Malamatinas became Founding CEO of Priceline.com Europe.

 His appointment coincided with the dot-com bubble, which saw the market capitalization of the global Priceline business fall from $17 billion to $1 billion in late 2000.

 In 2001, Malamatinas assumed the role of chairman in addition to CEO.

 In 2002, Priceline Europe merged with Priceline USA.

 Later career

-Since 2002, Malamatinas has also served as a Director, Chairman, or adviser to various companies.
+Since 2002, Malamatinas has also been a Director, Chairman, or adviser to various companies.

 He has held roles at EQT, MidOcean Partners, FocusVision, Melitas Ventures, IBANFIRST, LIQID Asset Management, and Saxo Bank.

 Personal life

 In 1981, Malamatinas married Danielle Mot, who he met in Geneva Switzerland while working for Procter and Gamble.
 They have two children, Alexander and Nathalie.
 He lives in London.

 Malamatinas has lived in nine countries and speaks five languages, including English, French, Italian, Greek, and Spanish.
-He has a passion for martial arts, including Krav Maga, Tai Chi Chuan, Wing Chun Kung Fu, Judo and Okinawa Karate.
+He has a passion for martial arts, including Krav Maga, tai chi, Wing Chun, Judo and Okinawa Karate.
 He holds a black belt in Karate.

 In 1997, he was appointed one of the five founding members of President Bill Clinton’s Welfare to Work Partnership.